 - Effective strategies for conservation decision making including stakeholder identification, communication, and conflict resolution.

-- Understanding human/wildlife interactions from animal damage and zoonotic diseases such as avian influenza and West Nile virus.
+- Understanding human/wildlife interactions including animal damage and zoonotic diseases.

 The master's in fish, wildlife, and conservation biology requires completion of 30 credits, including 21 credits of required core coursework and 9 credits of electives.
 This is a coursework-only degree and does not require completion of a thesis.